CairX/d-flector-1/README.md

 - Do loops have a set length and correct termination conditions?
 - Can any logging or debugging code be removed?

-### Commit standards
+### Commit Messages
-- A commit should isolate ONE change when possible!
-It is better with a lot of smaller commits than a few large ones, because nobody likes huge merge conflicts!
+- Commit messages should isolate one change when possible.
+If you are adding an _and_ to the message you can probably split the commit up into several commits.
+Remember that it's better with a lot of smaller commits than with a few large onces.
-- Commit messsages should describe what you have changed.
-If you need to describe more then one change or find yourself using an "and" you can probably break your commit into smaller parts.
+- Commit messages should explain what and why you have changed something rather than how.
+The actual content of the commit already explains _how_ so you don't have to do it again.
-- Limit the subject line to 50 characters
+- Limit the subject line to 50 characters.
-- Capitalize the subject line
+- Capitalize the subject line.
-- Do not end the subject line with a period
+- Do not end the subject line with a period.
-- Use the imperative mood in the subject line (more information: http://chris.beams.io/posts/git-commit/#imperative)
+- Use the imperative mood in the subject line (more information: http://chris.beams.io/posts/git-commit/#imperative).
 	- What is within the quotes is the subject line and the prefix is how it should be read, read the link for a detailed description.
 	- Example of good: If applied, this commit will "Refactor subsystem X for readability"
 	- Example of bad: If applied, this commit will "Fixed bug with Y"
-- Use the body to explain what and why vs. how
-- Example of how commit messages have a tendency to deteriorate, https://xkcd.com/1296/
+- Example of how commit messages have a tendency to deteriorate, [xkcd: Git commit](https://xkcd.com/1296/).